DEXA Osteoporosis Screening

 Does it matter where I get my DEXA scan?

-What is a DEXA axial scan?
+What is a DEXA bone density scan?

 What happens during the scan?